Reporting Suspected Misconduct

 - Why did the University contract with a third party vendor?

 The vendor offers important services that would be impractical or cost prohibitive for the University to provide.
 The company provides trained interview specialists and the option of caller anonymity.
 Some reporters like that an impartial third party located off campus is the intake point for their concern.
 The anonymous reporting line is available 24 hours a day, 7 days a week.

-UReports are received by the Office of Institutional Compliance (OIC) and shared with the UReport Triage Team (UTT).
-The UTT is comprised of the chief compliance Officer, the compliance program director, the chief auditor, the vice president for Human Resources, and senior associate in the Office of the General Counsel.
-The triage team assigns the UReport to the most appropriate existing process or position in the University system for review.
-The findings of all UReport related reviews are reported back to the UTT which monitors the review process and findings.
+UReports are received by the Office of Institutional Compliance (OIC) and shared with the UReport Consultative Team (UCT).
+The UCT is comprised of the chief compliance officer, the compliance program director, the chief auditor, the vice president for Human Resources, and senior associate in the Office of the General Counsel.
+The consultative team assigns the UReport to the most appropriate existing process or position in the University system for review.
+The findings of all UReport related reviews are reported back to the UCT which monitors the review process and findings.

 To follow up on a report you have made you can either call the toll free number (1-866-294-8680) or visit the UReport website and click on the Follow Up on a Report button.
 You will need the report key and password provided when you submitted the UReport.
 Unfortunately, if you lose the report key and or password you will not be able to access the report.
 Please be assured that the University follows up on all UReports regardless of whether or not a reporter ever checks back into a report.

 - How long will a review of my UReport take?

 The length of the review depends upon many factors, such as the nature of the concern, the complexity of the issue, the number of people involved, and the type and extent of documents or other evidence involved.
 Keeping track of your report key and password and logging in to the UReport is one way to communicate and keep track of the progress of your UReport.
 UReport process is typically completed within 75 days, but some circumstances may require a longer review period.